 You can Ritual Summon this card with “Fairy’s Blessing”.
 During either player’s turn, when your opponent activates a card or effect that targets a monster(s) you control: You can discard this card; negate the activation.
 During either player’s turn, when your opponent would Special Summon a monster(s): You can return this card on the field to the hand; negate the Summon, and if you do, banish that monster(s).

 Sauravus has a very niche hand trap effect.
 While it doesn’t do anything to remove the targeting threat, if it’s a card that persists, it does negate the activation of any card, from anywhere that targets one of your monsters.
 The most general application of this card is as a counter-Effect Veiler card, but even considering that, Sauravus seems extremely situational.

 I actually lied, there’s one more card I think that should be brought into consideration.
-Bahrstos Fuhrer, the True Dracoruler (which will likely become something to the tune of True King, Bahrstos the Leader).
+True King Bahrastos, the Fathomer (which will likely become something to the tune of True King, Bahrstos the Leader).
 While the True Dracoruler/King theme hasn’t been fully fleshed out.
 This would be a good card to pick up a playset of, along with True King, Agnimazud the Vanisher.
 Keep an eye out for the effects of the other True Dracoruler/King cards, they could really do something to support each other/their attributes/wyrm decks.

 As always, thanks for reading.
 I hope your found this informative and I appreciate any feedback!